 For more information on importing your pet to the UK or Germany, visit the U.S. Department of Agriculture below:

-Getting your pet booked on the rotator overseas is difficult, as there are few spots.
-However, if you’re able to secure a reservation for them, it’s by far the least expensive route to get your pet OCONUS with you.
+Getting your pet booked on the rotator when moving overseas is difficult, as there are limited spots.
+However, if you’re able to secure a reservation, it’s by far the least expensive route to get your pet OCONUS with you.
 Unfortunately, these flights are not available for those transferring overseas for embassy duty.

-There are social groups and sites designated to network people actively trying to move their beloved pets overseas and back.
-From milspouse Kelly:
+There are social groups and sites designated to network people actively moving their beloved pets overseas and back.

-Even with careful planning and research, moving your pet overseas might be the priciest part of your OCONUS PCS.
+Even with careful planning and research, a PCS with pets overseas might be the priciest kind of military relocation.
 However, it’s often worthwhile for military families to bring their pets to help smooth the transition at their new duty station.

 Get more help for your PCS move from MilitaryByOwner: